ThomasMeier/piton/README.md

 necessary comment stating: `-- rollback`, write the migration above it, and its rollback underneath.

+Tip: If you make a mistake and need to rewrite the migrations list, say you mis-name a migration file and go into the migrations directory and delete it, you will want to reload the piton edn file.

+    $ lein piton refresh

 To perform migrations and seeds

     # Apply all